 Landlords often use tenant screening companies to find out about a tenant before renting to them.
 Screening companies report information like rental history, unlawful detainers (evictions), credit history, and criminal records.
 State and federal laws control these companies.
 You may have the right to sue the tenant screening company if it does not follow the law.
-Contact a lawyer or your local legal services office if you are having problems with a tenant screening company.
+Contact a lawyer or your local legal services office at 1-(877) 696-6529 if you are having problems with a tenant screening company.